Looking to purchase a home in Dublin? Provident Realty Group can help.

 And I'll take care of all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will send you a Loan Estimate (LE) outlining closing costs within three days of accepting your loan application.
-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of receiving your loan application.
-This estimate is based on the loan amount.
-RESPA requirements require that it has to include all closing costs and be within a tight range of accuracy, and I'll review the estimate and let you know if it all looks okay.
+The estimate depends on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy.
+I'll review the estimate and let you know if it all looks permissible.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
 And if you have any questions, be sure to call me at (925) 999-9531 or e-mail me at .